 Take it easy in its courtyard, shaded by mulberry trees whilst you sip on their delicious homemade lemonade with mint.
 A perfect Jerusalem pit-stop.

-The best things to do in Jerusalem: The New City
+Classic Things to Do in Jerusalem: The New City

 Never forget: Visit Yad Vashem